uviclibraries/transcription/pre-workshop.md

 **Cons**:
  - Need to disclose use in ethics application and participant consent forms
- - Need for US Freedom Act disclosure
+ - Need for US Freedom Act and cloud computing disclosure

 ## Transcription Services: UVic Research Ethics Considerations

 ### Not Cloud Based:
-- **Whisper.ai**: We do not need to disclose the use of Whisper.ai, as all data is processed locally on the researcher’s computer (similar to not needing to disclose the use of MS Word running on a laptop).
+- **aTrain Implementaiton of Whisper**: There is likely no need to disclose the use of aTrain, as all data is processed locally on the researcher’s computer (similar to not needing to disclose the use of MS Word running on a laptop), but please check with the Research Ethic office when filling out your Research Ethics paperwork.

 ### Cloud-Based but Hosted in Canada & UVic Licensed:
-- **Office 365 Transcription**: We must disclose the use of the MS Office 365 transcription on our Research Ethics applications, and participant consent form, but if we’re using the UVic-licensed version of MS Office 365 then there is no need for a US Freedom Act disclosure as UVic pays to have our version of MS Office 365 hosted in Canada.
+- **Office 365 Transcription**: We must disclose the use of the MS Office 365 transcription on our Research Ethics applications, and participant consent form, but if we’re using the UVic-licensed version of MS Office 365 then there is likely no need for a US Freedom Act disclosure as UVic pays to have our version of MS Office 365 hosted in Canada.
+Please check with the Research Ethic office when filling out your Research Ethics paperwork.

-### Cloud-Based and Hosted in the USA:
+### Other Cloud-Based Transcription Services and Hosted in the USA (not recommended):
-- **Otter.ai**: We must disclose the use of the Otter.ai transcription on our Research Ethics applications, and participant consent form, and include a US Freedom Act disclosure as Otter.ai data is processed and stored in the USA (at least in part).
+- **Otter.ai**: The use of the Otter.ai transcription must be disclosed in Research Ethics applications, and participant consent form, and include a US Freedom Act disclosure as Otter.ai data is processed and stored in the USA (at least in part).
-- **Zoom Transcription**: We must disclose the use of Zoom for interviews on our Research Ethics applications and on the participant consent form.
-The UVic-licensed version of Zoom routes all the audio and video through Canadian servers, so if you don’t use the Zoom transcription service then there is no need to include a US Freedom Act disclosure.
-If you use the Zoom transcription service, you must disclose its use on your Research Ethics application and participant consent form, and include a US Freedom Act disclosure as Zoom transcription data is processed and stored in the USA (at least in part).
-- **YouTube**: We must disclose the use of YouTube for transcription on our Research Ethics applications, and participant consent form, and include a US Freedom Act disclosure as YouTube data is processed and stored in the USA.

 > **For up-to-date information about UVic ethics guidelines, please visit the [Conducting research virtually with participants guide](https://www.uvic.ca/research-services/ethics-and-compliance/conducting-research-virtually/index.php){:target="_blank"}**